The Economist has a chart on views on torture which reports a disquietingly high amount of tolerance among Americans for the practice:

 Pragmatism Run Amok

-First: our pragmatism which gets insanely frustrated with inefficiency, and civil liberties deliberately make state power inefficient for the protection of the innocent and the rights of the individual against the state and the collective mob.
+First: our pragmatism which gets insanely frustrated with inefficiency.
+Civil liberties deliberately make state power inefficient for the protection of the innocent and the rights of the individual against the state and the collective mob.

 Second: technology both creates practices of efficiency and an ethos of efficiency.
 Our police have more tools and with them comes a more efficient way of controlling and habits and attitudes which prefer such efficiency.
 So, the technological ability combined with our pragmatism has us saying, “why not?” about letting state power creep further into the lives of suspects.